Occult Bacteremia and Fever Without Apparent Source in Infants and Young Children

-In the era before conjugate vaccines, about 3 to 5% of children aged 3 to 36 mo with a febrile illness (temperature ≥ 39° C) and no localizing abnormalities (ie, fever without a source) had occult bacteremia.
-In contrast, children > 36 mo with bacteremia almost always looked ill and had an identifiable (ie, non-occult) focus of infection.
+In the era before conjugate vaccines, about 3 to 5% of children aged 3 to 36 months with a febrile illness (temperature ≥ 39° C) and no localizing abnormalities (ie, fever without a source) had occult bacteremia.
+In contrast, children > 36 months with bacteremia almost always looked ill and had an identifiable (ie, non-occult) focus of infection.
 The majority (80%) of occult bacteremia prior to routine conjugate immunization was caused by Streptococcus pneumoniae.
 A smaller percentage (10%) was caused by Haemophilus influenzae type b, and an even smaller percentage (5%) by Neisseria meningitidis.

-Occult bacteremia is a concern because about 5 to 10% of the children develop serious bacterial infections (SBIs)—typically defined as sepsis, meningitis, and urinary tract infection, but also including septic arthritis and osteomyelitis.
+Occult bacteremia is a concern because about 5 to 10% of the children develop serious bacterial infections (SBIs)—typically defined as sepsis, meningitis, and urinary tract infection (UTI), but also including septic arthritis and osteomyelitis.
 Such infections could be minimized by early identification and treatment of the bacteremia.
 The likelihood of progression to serious focal illness depended on the cause: 7 to 25% for bacteremia caused by H. influenzae type b but 4 to 6% for bacteremia caused by S. pneumoniae.

 Currently in the US and Europe, routine vaccination of infants with polysaccharide conjugate vaccines against S. pneumoniae and H. influenzae type b has eliminated (> 99%) H. influenzae type b infections and substantially reduced (≥ 70% overall and ≥ 90% vaccine-type) invasive S. pneumoniae infections.
 Thus, in this age group, occult bacteremia has become rare except in underimmunized or nonimmunized children, and in children with immunodeficiency.

-Notably, late-onset (infection occurring at > 7 days of age) group B streptococcal infection is not affected by chemoprophylaxis during labor, and other serious bacterial illnesses such as UTI (most commonly caused by Escherichia coli) and occasional cases of Salmonella bacteremia continue to be important causes of fever without apparent source on physical examination in infants < 3 mo.
+Notably, late-onset (infection occurring at > 7 days of age) group B streptococcal infection is not affected by chemoprophylaxis during labor, and other serious bacterial illnesses such as UTI (most commonly caused by Escherichia coli) and occasional cases of Salmonella bacteremia continue to be important causes of fever without apparent source on physical examination in infants < 3 months.